willofdiamond/Vehicle-Detection/writeup_template.md

 7. Draw boxes on the detected vehicles
 6. Processing the videos

-First I had read the car and non car images.
-Sample of the car and non car images is shown in the below figure ![alt text][image1].

-Later Hog features, spatial and histogram features are extracted from the images and stored in a features array.
-The features array is further divided in to training and test sets.
-The training set is using to train a Support Vector classifier while test set is used to check the model performance.
-For my project with all the Hog, spatial and histogram features I am achieving a test accuracy of 99.03%.
-The hog images are displayed below ![alt text][image2].

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.